Building YOUR career in collaborative science:

 Frequently Asked Questions

-Your registration in this workshop reserves your spot.
+• Your registration in this workshop reserves your spot.
 As such, we cannot offer refunds once you have completed the registration.
-However, if we are able to fill your spot with someone off of the waitlist, you will receive a refund of your registration fee, minus a $50 processing fee.
+However, if you are unable to attend, please let Betsy Rolland know ASAP.
+If we are able to fill your spot with someone off of the waitlist, you will receive a refund of your registration fee, minus a $50 processing fee.